Posted in | News | Biosensors

 Conclusion

 Future research could focus on optimizing the biosensor for point-of-care applications and expanding its use to detect other pathogens, ultimately contributing to improved public health outcomes.
-The innovative approach presented in this study represents a significant advancement in the field of biosensing, with the potential to enhance the speed and accuracy of infectious disease diagnosis.
+The innovative approach presented in this study represents a significant advancement in biosensing, with the potential to enhance the speed and accuracy of infectious disease diagnosis.

 Journal Reference